 Not all shin pain is actually "Shin Splints"!

 Shin splints are tiny stress fractures along the shin bone where the stress on the shin bone is at its greatest.
-This 3rd stage of shin pain only occurs if you continue to train with pain for quite some time and requires complete rest from activity.
+This is the 3rd stage of shin pain and only occurs if you continue to train with pain for quite some time and requires complete rest from activity.

 The earlier stages of shin pain are more common and can be treated successfully.
 1st stage being microtears of the muscles in front of the shin bone, 2nd stage occurs when the microtears and inflammation place increase pressure on the fascia which encases the shin muscles and inserts into the shin bone.
 If ignored, this increased stress on the shin bone from the tight fascia may lead to ‘shin splints’.